magento/magento-cloud/README.md

 # Magento 2.0 Enterprise Edition

-## Configuration

-This is an example of a minimal repository to deploy a Magento 2 Enterprise Edition instance.
+This is a no-thrills example of a minimal repository to deploy a Magento 2 Enterprise Edition instance.

-This example is based on using the Composer to build the site.
-You can see there is not much in terms of files committed to this repository.
+This example is based on using the Composer to load up dependencies and get the Magento vendor folders.

+## Repository structure

+Here are the specific files for this example to work on Platform.sh:

 ```
 .magento/